larryv/githooks/README.txt

  A. Shells known to work at one point or another include bash 3.2.57.
     Traditional Bourne shells [12] are not supported.

+ B. Feel free to replace sudo(8) with doas(1), su(1), or some other
+    tool, or to omit it entirely if elevated privileges are not desired.

 References
 ----------